-We Bought a Zoo: 20 Seconds of Insane Courage
+We Bought a Zoo—Instilling Insane Courage in Your Child

 This is a great lesson for all dads.
 Here are some tips for how you can instill a sense of courage and adventure in your children.

-5 Tips for Instilling a Sense of Courage in your Children
+5 Tips for Instilling Courage in your Child

 - #1: Encourage your children to take risks: Sure, trying out for the school baseball team can be a bit intimidating.
 Even something as simple as knocking on the neighbor's door to invite the kid next door to play outside can be risky - but your child might make a new friend!
 Encourage your children to try new things, even if they don't have a 100% guarantee of success.
 Talk with them about their fears and help them identify the potential for positive outcomes through taking risks.